 The YSN Sports Broadcasting Academy is a prestigious, 13-week national training program for high school students and recent high school graduates.
 Classes are taught in a live and interactive web-based teaching platform.
 Our faculty members are seasoned sports broadcasting professionals with real-world experience.

-Through a distance, web-based curriculum and hands-on experience, our mission is “To provide unparalleled, live small classroom sportscasting instruction, life, communication and business skills training benefitting high school students and recent high school graduates throughout their lives, whether they choose a career in sportscasting or elsewhere.”
+Through a distance, web-based live curriculum and hands-on experience, our mission is “To provide unparalleled, live small classroom sportscasting instruction, life, communication and business skills training benefitting high school students and recent high school graduates throughout their lives, whether they choose a career in sportscasting or elsewhere.”

 The YSN Sports Broadcasting Academy experience is an extra-curricular activity.
 All candidates submitting applications understand that acceptance into the Academy is offered purely for personal development and enrichment purposes by those pursuing a passion in sportscasting as a career.
 This educational experience is not intended to offer high school or college credit nor is it intended to prepare students for employment immediately upon completion of the Academy.
 Future employment opportunities will require advanced education, internships and/or volunteer experience.